OpenMW/openmw/docs/source/manuals/openmw-cs/tables-world.rst

     we enter its neighbouring cell.
 It is also possible to move into another interior or exterior cell through door objects.

-    They all fit on a grid where cells have unique coordinates and border one another.
+    They all fit on a grid where exterior cells have unique coordinates and border one another.
 Their ``ID`` is based on the unique coordinates a cell takes on the exterior world grid and they can optionally also have a ``Name``.